-Millions in U.S. heading into the holidays unemployed and over $5,000 behind on rent
+Millions of Americans are heading into the holidays unemployed and over $5,000 behind on rent

 “This is like a Charles Dickens novel,” said Mark Wolfe, executive director of the National Energy Assistance Directors’ Association.
 “It’s an evolving story of how people at the bottom are suffering.”

 Many unemployed Americans were able to delay paying rent this fall under eviction moratoriums.
-But those protections end soon, and landlords and utilities are eager to get paid.
+But those protections end soon, and landlords and utilities are eager to get paid, because they have their own bills and taxes to pay.
 Economists warn low-income families won’t be able to suddenly pay back three to six months of rent at once.

 The federal eviction moratorium is slated to end on Dec.
 31, even as coronavirus cases spike and the economic recovery fizzles.
 Researchers at the Philadelphia Fed say even their conservative forecast warns evictions will spike 50% higher next year.